Congratulations 2026-2027 Board of Governors!

 iv.
 Installs newly elected officers of the Executive Board.

 vi.
-As needed, conducts a workshop for all incoming Board of Governors covering information continuity of report binder, parliamentary procedures and job descriptions.
+Conducts a transitional workshop for all incoming Board of Governors covering information pertaining to continuity of report binders, parliamentary procedures and job descriptions.

 vii.
 Acts as Chairperson of the Nominating Committee unless seeking an elected office, in which case a replacement will be appointed by the President with the approval of the Executive Board.